Sugar industry of Cuba: Republic of Cuba

+Sugar industry of Cuba

 Cuba's sugar production suffered greatly at the outset of the industrialization drive in 1962.
 The occupational restructuring introduced by the government created a severe labor shortage at harvesting time.
 The United States embargo against Cuba restricted imports to the country, including replacement parts for the primarily US machinery in the sugar grinding mills.
 Additionally, the loss of the United States as a trading partner introduced high transport costs and difficulties in communication as Cuba worked to orient itself towards the Soviet Union.
 In 1963, Cuba's trade balance was three times worse than it had been in 1962.
 Of Cuba's $700 million imports, more than half included industrial parts, raw materials, and petroleum products - all goods that could not be obtained in Cuba.
 Cuba could also not afford to finance new industries without taking on considerable debt.
 As a result, Cuba was forced to return to the primary production of sugar and depend on the Soviet Union as its major market.

 The cost of sugar production was much higher in the Soviet Union than it was in Cuba, and the growing Soviet consumption of sugar necessitated an alternative.
 In contrast, Cuba was a low-cost producer of sugar and in need of the products that the Soviet Union could produce cheaply, including oil and machinery.
-Although Cuba was in need of aid, Castro did not ignore the fact that the Soviets benefitted more from the deal stating that "... they are not sacrificing their economy.
+Although Cuba was in need of aid, Castro claimed that the Soviets benefitted more from the deal stating that "... they are not sacrificing their economy.
 On the contrary, it is economically advantageous to them.
 Why?
 Because the needs of their country are great, their level of sugar consumption can increase considerably over what it is now, and sugar would cost much more to produce than it costs with us."